AlexsLemonade/OpenScPCA-analysis/analyses/doublet-detection/README.md

 ## Output files

-Below is the results directory structure, annotated with file descriptions, after both `run_doublet-detection-benchmarking.sh` and `run_doublet-detection-scpca.sh` have been run:
+Below is the results directory structure, annotated with file descriptions, after both `run_doublet-detection-benchmarking.sh` and `run_doublet-detection-scpca.sh` have been run.

 ```
 results